devschooldevops/02_linux/6_system_logging.md

 ## Practice
 - Search in /var/log/secure for activity from your user.
 - Search in yum logs, see recent updates/installs.
+- (Optional) Search for the java daemon logs.

 ```The only problem with troubleshooting is that sometimes trouble shoots back.```